Gun Bounty Program

 discreetly" by Crime Stoppers of Pinellas County, Inc.

-The Gun Bounty program began with the endorsement of former Mayor Rick Baker and continues to be supported by Mayor Bill Foster, St. Petersburg City Council, Chamber of Commerce, Downtown Partnership, Council of Neighborhood Associations (CONA), Southern Christian Leadership Conference (SCLC), Community Police Council, NAACP, and several other faith-based and community organizations.
+The Gun Bounty program . began with the endorsement of Mayor Rick Baker, was supported by former Mayor Bill Foster, and continues to be supported by Mayor Rick Kriseman, St. Petersburg City Council, Chamber of Commerce, Downtown Partnership, Council of Neighborhood Associations (CONA), Southern Christian Leadership Conference (SCLC), Community Police Council, NAACP, and several other faith-based and community organizations.

 The program is funded by the St. Petersburg Police Department's Forfeiture Fund and by private donations to Crime Stoppers of Pinellas County, Inc.